 Lockdown for a week more in Thiruvananthapuram.
 Triple lockdown only along the coast...Read more.

 July 10: In a press conference on Friday, Kerala Chief Minister informed that 416 people tested positive for coronavirus and 112 were cured of the disease in the state.
-This is the highest single-day spike recorded in the state.
 Of the new cases, 204 had contracted the disease through contact.

 July 9: Kerala recorded 339 new COVID-19 cases on Thursday.
-This is the highest single-day count reported from the state.
 Of them, 133 had contracted the disease through contact.
 A total of 149 people recovered from the disease.

 Read: Call it by any other name, it is community transmission along Thiruvananthapuram coast...

-July 8: Kerala recorded 301 fresh COVID-19 cases, the highest single-day count reported from the state since the first case was reported on January 30.
-Of this, 90 people contracted the virus through contact.
+July 8: Kerala recorded 301 fresh COVID-19 cases, Of this, 90 people contracted the virus through contact.
 The state also recorded 107 recoveries.

 July 7: Kerala recorded 272 new COVID-19 cases.
 Of this, 68 contracted the disease through contact.
 The state recorded 111 recoveries on the day.